TheoEwzZer/MyRpg/README.md

 Your main challenge for this game will be to create a complete product using everything that you and your team know.

 To give the users the feeling that you’re delivering a complete product you need to polish as much as possible your game.
-Your game must follow the following rules:
+Your game must follow the following rules :

 - Having a pleasant user interface.
 - Create a coherent universe (visual assets, audio assets, scenario, ...)